❉ The ambitious, provocative world of Pim de la Parra and Wim Verstappen.

 Pim and Wim once again turn their attention to modern social and sexual mores, and as with the previous feature, there’s a sense that they’re using the sexploitation genre to thumb their noses in derision at the downfalls of sexual liberation, in this case by portraying a dysfunctional open marriage in full breakdown, while obligingly titillating the audience with boobs, bums, beaver and floppy willies.
 Metsers and van Ammelrooy are excellent in their respective roles, as is Lex Goudsmit as Max, an ageing would-be roue who represents the painting in Frank’s attic, and there’s a callback to Scorpio’s jokey short films Joop and Joop Strikes Again with the reappearance of Helmert Woudenberg as the clumsy, would-be lothario Joop.
 (Continuity, man!)

-Frank & Eva is a strong film of its kind, with a very groovy soundtrack, but as with its predecessor it’s a deceptively downbeat dark comedy that has less in common with sexploitation than it does with gritty arthouse.
+Frank & Eva is a strong film of its kind, with a very groovy soundtrack, but as with its predecessor it’s a deceptively downbeat dark comedy that has more in common with gritty arthouse than ribald sexploitation.